*April 2021 update: Oregon Humanities is excited to announce that our Responsive Program Grants awards are now of $2,000 per grantee.

 - The proposed project is open or accessible to the general public

-All eligible applications will be reviewed by a committee of Oregon Humanities staff members and at least one guest reviewer.
+All eligible applications will be reviewed by a committee of Oregon Humanities staff members.

 The review committee will meet to compare scores and make selections for funding.